Grant Lee Buffalo: Career

 In 2001, a compilation of singles, album tracks and rarities called Storm Hymnal was released.

+Sound & Vision

 Grant Lee Buffalo's sound is comparable to Neil Young and an electrified version of Americana songwriter John Stewart.
 Phillips writes that their first album "would galvanize the sound of Grant Lee Buffalo, i.e., the acoustic feedback howl of overdriven 12-string guitars, melodic distorto-bass, tribal drum bombast, the old world churn of pump organs and parlor pianos."

 Lyrically, they reference American history as well as contemporary events.
 For instance, “Lone Star Song” from Mighty Joe Moon references the Waco siege and “Crackdown” from Copperopolis references the murder of Yoshihiro Hattori as well as the Oklahoma City bombing.